Courtesy of Best American Poetry Blog

 Read full article(back to the top)

-From Best American Poetry Blog – October 8, 2012
+Courtesy of Best American Poetry Blog

 When the article, "On Working with W. H. Auden on The Psalms," appeared here, I received a number of questions and requests for more information.
 So, I’m taking this opportunity to respond – at least, in part.